FiniteMonkeys/UpsideDownLEDs/README.md

 In other words, Twitter.

 I reserved the Twitter handle [@UpsideDownLEDs](https://twitter.com/UpsideDownLEDs) so that messages sent to it will be displayed on the blinking lights.
-To be able to receive them on the Raspberry Pi, I'm going to use the [ExTwitter](https://github.com/parroty/extwitter) library.
+To be able to receive them on the Raspberry Pi, I used the [ExTwitter](https://github.com/parroty/extwitter) library.

 ```elixir
 def application do